enlivenedcooperative/enlivenedcoop-website/_courses/yucatan_fall.md

 ![](/assets/img/courses/yucatan_fall/yucatan_fall-13.jpg){:.thumb}

-We will meet a local cooperative led by youth who will accompany us in a 3 hour journey of discovering the rich life of the jungle and the cenotes.
+We will meet with the Moce Yax Cuxtal collective, a local, women-led, environmentalist organization with 20 years of experience for a conversation around current challenges and projects as well as an embodied practice.
 After that, we will drive for 3:30 hours to Xahuayxol, a small fishermen town in the coast of the Caribbean, where we will have beach time in the evening.
 We will close the day with a lecture about coral reefs and marine life that will prepare us for the excursion next day.
 We will spend the night in the cabins by the beach.

 ### Day 4.
 Banco Chinchorro